Open Air Burning

 A permit is not required for barbecues and permanent outdoor fireplaces used solely for the cooking of food on a grill.
 Recreational fires (campfires) and fires set in containers such as chimineas, metal tubs or fire pits do not require a permit.

-Once the information is submitted and the $10.00 fee is paid a permit will be issued and can be emailed back to the applicant.
-Please Note: It can take up to 3 business days to review a fire permit application.
-If you have any questions or would like to know the status of your application please email mmoulton@huronkinloss.com or call the office 519-395-3735. |
+Please Note: It can take up to 5 business days to review a fire permit application.
+If you have any questions or would like to know the status of your application please email mmoulton@huronkinloss.com or call the office 519-395-3735.

-Application for burn permit Complete and mail or email with payment to the: Township of Huron-Kinloss 21 Queen St, P.O Box 130 Ripley, ON, N0G 2R0, Attn: Sarah Phelan |
+Application for burn permit Complete and mail or email with payment to the:

-Township of Huron-Kinloss Office at 21 Queen St in Ripley. |
+Township of Huron-Kinloss Office at 21 Queen St in Ripley.

 Cost

-Open Air Fire and Beach Fire permit fees: $10.00 per year.
+Open Air Fire and Beach Fire permit fees: $20.00 per year.

 Permits expire on December 31 of each year.
 Fire Permits are automatically renewed at the beginning of each year and the permit holder will be mailed an invoice for payment